Find information on student loans and other forms of funding.

 Alberta students attending AUArts may be eligible for financial aid through Explore Education and Training options in Alberta-alis

-- Check out this video on Alberta Student Applications
+- Video on Alberta Student Aid applications

 Government loans have several unique features because they are designed specifically for students: